 The Humanities Open Book Program is designed to make outstanding out-of-print humanities books available to a wide audience.
 By taking advantage of low-cost “ebook” technology, the program will allow teachers, students, scholars, and the public to read humanities books that have long been out of print.
-Humanities Open Book is jointly sponsored by NEH and the Andrew W. Mellon Foundation.
+The Humanities Open Book Program is jointly sponsored by the National Endowment for the Humanities (NEH) and the Andrew W. Mellon Foundation (Mellon).

 Traditionally, printed books have been the primary medium for expressing, communicating, and debating humanistic ideas.
 However, the vast majority of humanities books sell a small number of copies and then quickly go out of print.
 Most scholarly books printed since 1923 are not in the public domain and are not easily available to the general public.
 As a result, there is a huge, mostly untapped resource of remarkable scholarship going back decades that is largely unused by today’s scholars, teachers, students, and members of the public, many of whom turn first to the Internet when looking for information.
 Modern ebook technology can make these books far more accessible than they are today.